 The Reves Center has purchased discount codes for Sprintax for international students, scholars, and OPT alums to help prepare federal tax forms.
 You can only use one code, so if you use the Reves code, you can't use another.

-Sprintax will be ready in February or March, and will be advertised through the international student list serv.
+Sprintax availability will be advertised through the international student list serv.
 State tax preparation must be purchased separately; free Virginia tax appointments are also available through the Reves Center by appointment.

 - In Gloucester, AARP tax resources are available, though they may have limited experience with non-resident (international) taxes.